bcroy/bcroy.github.io/docs/_posts/2023-10-26-random-matrices-for-net-analysis.markdown

 Questions:
 - Can we determine the eigenvalues of a block symmetric matrix?
 In this case, the overall adjacency matrix has a symmetric block structure, each of which is a simple Bernoulli random matrix.
 Füredi & Komlós[^furedi] tells us something about the eigenvalues of Bernoulli random matrices, but what about the concatenation of them?
 Or maybe we could set it up as the sum of block matrices, and then can we say something about its eigenvalues based on the eigenvalues of the constituents?

-## Appendix A - Covariance of a linear transformation of a random variable
+## Appendix A - Covariance of a linear transformation of a random variable {#appendix-A}
 Derivation of the covariance of a linear transformation.
 (Note, normally covariance is $$(X-\mu) (X-\mu)^T$$, here we are transposing it... but I should switch this around to be more standard)

 $$\begin{flalign*}